Francesco Orlando (critic)

-Francesco Orlando (July 2, 1934 – June 22, 2010) was an Italian literary critic, essayist and university professor specialized in French literature.
+Francesco Orlando (July 2, 1934 – June 22, 2010) was an Italian literary critic, essayist and university professor who specialized in French literature.

 Life

 Childhood and adolescence

 Francesco Orlando was born in Palermo to a wealthy family: his father, Camille Orlando, was a lawyer and the grandson of Vittorio Emanuele Orlando, President of the Italian Council.
 Following the onset of WWII, the Orlando family was forced to move to a country home near Terrasini, where Orlando began his studies.
 In 1943, following the American arrival in Sicily, his family returned to Palermo where the young Orlando attended Jesuit secondary school before ultimately studying at the public secondary school.

 These secondary-school years were formative for Orlando's intellectual development; he became interested in music, literature and theatre.
 In addition, Orlando's family environment was stimulating, they often hosted musical evenings in which the young Francesco was asked to perform on the piano and sing.
 Through his father's substantial library, he was able to explore a wide range of topics: indeed, at the age of 15, he published a translation of Victor Hugo's Hernani.